 Gas central heating, initial logs for open fire, electricity & bed linen.

 Other parking in the area.

 Buses, pubs, restaurants & shops 600 yards.

-The garden is not suitable for unsupervised children.
+Due to the various terrace levels the garden is not suitable for unsupervised children.

 The lane to the cottage is steep, twisty & narrow!
 Please drive carefully.

 Shop 600 yards

 Coniston is an excellent centre for outdoor enthusiasts, with some superb climbing, walking, water sports, fishing and cycling to be had all year round.

 For cycling enthusiasts there are some fantastic trails to be found in the area and the delights of Grizedale Forest are only a short ride away.
 For runners of all abilities the Lakeland Trail series visits Coniston yearly offering 5k, 10k, marathon and half marathon options.
 A favourite events amongst visitors and locals is the annual Coniston 14, 13.9 miles of scenic beauty as runners of all ages lap Coniston Water.
 For endurance athletes the Montane Lakeland 100 & Lakeland 50 events depart from Coniston each July and a whole host of water sports can be enjoyed down at the boating centre.
 Lastly for those who come to walk the area, no trip to Coniston would be complete without a climb up the Old Man of Coniston.